liamwalsh1980/Milestone-Project-4/README.md

 ### Store Owner or Admin
 - User needs to be able to:
     - Login with username and password
-    - Search for products and services
+    - Search for products
     - View products/services
     - Use the sort facility
     - View details of each product/service
-    - Buy products and services
+    - Buy products as a guest
+    - Book a service as a guest
     - Receive an email confirmation for all purchases made
+    - Receive an email confirmation for a service booked ?
     - Access Profile - delivery details
     - Access Profile - order history (if applicable)
-    - Add new Products/Services
+    - Add new Products
-    - Update Products/Services
+    - Update Products
-    - Delete Products/Services
+    - Delete Products
     - Logout
-    - Access Django Administration
+    - Access Django Administration panel

 With these goals in mind, I put together diagrams that shows the importance and Viability relevant to each.